-$$\Delta AD \to \Delta Y \to \Delta AD \to \Delta Y \to \dots$$
+$$\triangle AD \rightarrow \triangle Y \rightarrow \triangle AD \rightarrow \triangle Y \rightarrow \dots$$

 • Case 1.
 Temporary demand boost with constant inflation rate.
 Imagine that investment jumps from 10 to 17 but only temporarily, just for one period (for example, businessmen's optimism vanishes quickly).
 To better illustrate the multiplier effect, assume that the inflation rate does not change and remains at 2%.
 This means that it is as if the AS function were horizontal at $\pi = 2$ : the economy absorbs any increase in planned expenditure without fuelling inflation.
 Table 56 shows the dynamics of all the variables involved when it is presumed that GDP today is yesterday's aggregate demand.